The Crush (1993 film): Plot

+Nick begins a budding romance with coworker and photographer Amy.
+Soon after, Adrian becomes jealous of Amy and intercepts her in the woods while she is gathering roasting sticks for Nick's barbecue.
+Amy spots a bees' nest in a tree, and Adrian identifies them as wasps in the form of a subtle warning.
+After the barbecue, Amy tells Nick that it's clear Adrian has a crush on him and that he needs to rebuff her advances before things get out of hand.

-When Nick continues to rebuff her advances, Adrian's actions become destructive: she steals his favorite childhood photo, graffitis his newly-restored car, and erases his computer discs, yet he is unable to convince Adrian's parents of her guilt.
-Cheyenne, a friend of Adrian, tries to warn Nick about her, but she has an "accident" at the riding school she and Adrian attend together when Adrian sabotages the saddle on her horse.
-After Adrian spies on Nick in bed with Amy, she locks Amy in her darkroom and empties a nest of bees into the vents, severely stinging her.
+When Nick talks to her about just remaining friends, Adrian's actions become destructive: she steals his favorite childhood photo, graffitis his car, and erases his computer discs; he is unable to convince Adrian's parents of her guilt.
+Cheyenne, Adrian's only friend, tries to warn Nick about her, but she soon has an "accident" at the riding school she and Adrian attend.
+Later, Adrian spies on Nick in bed with Amy, and she later traps Amy in her darkroom and empties a nest of wasps into the vents, severely stinging her.

-Amy survives, and Nick, now convinced that Adrian is big trouble, attempts to find new lodging.
-However, Adrian accuses him of sexually assaulting her with "evidence" obtained from a used condom in Nick's trash; he is subsequently arrested.
-After Michael bails him out and suspends him until trial, Cheyenne tells Nick that she knows he is innocent and that Adrian has an extensive history of obsessive behavior, citing a previous crush on a camp counselor named Rick who "accidentally" died from eating something poisonous.
+Nick, convinced that Adrian is a psychopath, attempts to find new lodging.
+However, Adrian accuses him of sexually assaulting her and he is arrested.
+After Michael bails him out, Cheyenne tells Nick that she knows he is innocent and that Adrian has an extensive history of obsessive behavior, citing a previous crush on a camp counselor named Rick who "accidentally" died from eating something poisonous.
 Cheyenne also informs Nick of a diary Adrian kept that could exonerate him.

-After Cheyenne departs, Nick hears strange noises coming from the Forresters' house.
-He investigates and finds Cheyenne bound and gagged on the carousel in the attic.
-Adrian confronts and attacks him, leading Cliff to attack Nick after he mistakes him for the aggressor.
-Adrian then knocks Cliff unconscious in defense of Nick, who then subdues her with a single punch.
+After Cheyenne departs, Nick hears strange noises from the Forresters' house.
+He investigates and finds Cheyenne bound and gagged on Adrian's carousel in the attic.
+Adrian confronts and attacks him, after which Cliff arrives and attacks Nick when he mistakes him for the aggressor.
+Adrian knocks Cliff unconscious in defense of her love for Nick, who then subdues her.

 Exonerated, Nick goes to live with Amy in Seattle while Adrian is confined to a psychiatric hospital.
-When she laments that Nick refuses to speak with her, respond to her letters, or accept her apologies, her doctor remarks that she is making good progress, unaware that she is now developing a crush on him.
-In the final scene, Adrian returns to her room in the hospital, where she glares at a photo of the doctor and his wife before her mouth slowly curves into a devious smile.
+When she laments that Nick refuses to speak with her, her doctor remarks that she is making good progress.
+In the final scene, Adrian returns to her room in the hospital, where she glares at a photo of the doctor and his wife before her frown curves into a devious grin.